'UNCONTAINED': Container Mural Project Spotlights Arizona Indigenous And Latino Artists In Phoenix's Roosevelt Row Arts District

 You can find out more about SLA at www.sevenlayerarmy.com.

-I would like to thank everyone that encouraged, Inspired, painted, assisted, organized, coordinated, hung artwork, turned on the lights and supported me throughout my art journey.
+I want to thank everyone that encouraged, Inspired, painted, assisted, organized, coordinated, hung artwork, turned on the lights, and supported me throughout my art journey.

-I had a great experience displaying, showcasing, and demonstrating my art to everyone and hope to do something like this again soon.
-I hope to work with you all again soon on more exciting projects in the near future.
+I had a great experience displaying, showcasing, and demonstrating my art to everyone, and I plan to do something like this again soon.
+I look forward to working with you all on more exciting projects soon.

 I started taking photographs when I was 11 years old.
-I didn't know much about it other than that I could capture a moment in time and save memories and it seemed very technical at the time.
-I was drawn to the mechanics of it all.
-The 35mm film and the shutter of the camera.
+I didn't know much about it other than that I could capture a moment in time and save memories, and it seemed very technical at the time.
+Immediately I was drawn to the shutter's mechanics and the lens's focus.

-I started using a disposable camera at first that I purchased at the local drug store and it was easy to use all I had to was just point and shoot.
-Most of my first photographs were of friends and family and nothing I would really share with anyone other than friends and family because I was having fun.
+At first, I started using a disposable camera that I purchased at the local drugstore, which was easy to use because all I had to do was point and shoot.
+Most of my first photographs were of friends and family, and nothing I would share with anyone other than friends and family because I was having fun.

 At first, I took photographs of palm trees, flowers, moving objects, skateboarding, and my friends.
-I had no clue what I was doing at this point, all I knew I was just having fun, I didn't understand what it meant to take a decent photograph and, there was no meaning behind most of the photos I captured at first.
+I had no clue what I was doing at this point; all I knew was I was having fun taking photos.
+I needed clarification on what it meant to take a decent photograph, and there was no meaning behind most of the images I captured at first.

-I learned by trial and error throughout the years, experimenting and taking a lot of photos of anything that catches my eye.
-Most of my photographs are spontaneous, some have some thought behind them.
-Now, most of what I take are with my cell phone and I also get to mess around with the work camera and those are entirely thought out.
+Throughout the years, I learned by trial and error, experimenting and taking photos of anything that caught my eye.
+Most of my photographs were spontaneous; some had some thought behind them.
+Now, most of my photos are on my cell phone.

-I love learning about how to take better photographs as well and constantly looking for inspiration around me and finding places I've yet to explore on my own.
+I love learning how to take better photographs, constantly looking for inspiration around me, and finding places I've yet to explore in my community.